jgar123/sudoku-solver/README.md

 - This approach makes use of recursion and 'guesses' sudoku board configurations until 1 configuration is correct.
 - It traverses through the array of arrays the same way the pessimistic solution does.
 - Firstly, it checks whether a number is `0` and whether or not a number is possible in that tile position.
 If it is, place the number down and call `optimisticSovle()` recursively.
 The method then attempts to solve the rest of the board given tile = n.
 If the proceeding tiles are all have possible moves, the board has been solved.
+- If the board is not solvable with number in said position, then recursive backtracking is implemented to set it's value back to 0.
+The next iteration of the code then attempts the next valid number in tile.
 ```js
   function optimisticSolve() {
     for (let y = 0; y < 9; y++) {